 - If a program has three or fewer applicants per seat, it is in lower demand.
 Consider more factors to determine your chances of getting an offer.

 Tip: Consider listing some programs with three or fewer applicants per seat on your application.

-Some high schools have seats set aside specifically for students who are starting tenth grade in fall 2021.
+Some high schools have seats set aside specifically for students who are starting tenth grade in the fall.

 - If you are a current first-time ninth grade student (not repeating ninth grade), you can apply to a program or programs at these schools.

-- In MySchools, select "More Filters" to filter for schools that have 10th grade seats available.
+- In MySchools, select "More Filters" to filter for schools that have tenth grade seats available.

 A program’s admissions priorities determine the order in which applicants are considered for offers to that program.